 The design shall conform to all applicable requirements of applicable criteria.
-Any deviations from applicable criteria, including criteria obtained from the Using Service, must receive prior approval of the PE/A. Where the applicable technical criteria are not met, the A-E will be required to redesign to the established criteria at their own time and expense.
-Promptly submit any questions or problems encountered in following the established criteria to the PE/A for resolution.
-In those instances where the Government does not possess criteria for a specific element of the work, describe the criteria used and the reasoning for its use to substantiate the development of specifications and design details for this work.
+Any deviations from applicable criteria, including criteria obtained from the Using Service, must receive prior approval of the USACE PE/A or Contracting Officer's Representative.
+Where the applicable technical criteria are not met, the A-E will be required to redesign to the established criteria at their own time and expense.
+Promptly submit any questions or problems encountered in following the established criteria to the USACE PE/A or Contracting Officer's Representative for resolution.
+In those instances where the Government does not possess applicable criteria for a specific element of the work, describe the criteria used and the reasoning for its use to substantiate the development of specifications and design details for this work.